OpenPanzerProject/OP-Config/README.md

 For those curious, we are using [Inno Setup 5.5.8](http://www.jrsoftware.org/isinfo.php) to create the Windows installer package.
 Qt has the Qt Installer Framework but we found it rather limiting.
 For the auto-update feature we are using [WinSparkle](https://github.com/vslavik/winsparkle).
 This would have to be changed for a non-Windows version, but it is based on the well-known Mac project called [Sparkle](https://sparkle-project.org/) so that should not be too difficult.
 There are no other external dependencies aside from various libraries bundled with Qt.

+A deployment folder has been added which includes a number of extra artifacts and a script to build the Windows installer.
+This is a unix shell script at the moment just because it was easier but could be converted to Windows batch/powershell.
+The script assumes that the code and help files have already been deployed and that both Qt Assistant and InnoSetup are installed and in the PATH.
+The script will gather all of the required files into a new folder and run the InnoSetup compiler to build the installer exe file.

 ## License
 Source files for OP Config are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.